ibm-cloud-docs/discovery-data/collections.md

 | Enterprise |                        300 |
 | Plus (includes Trial) |              40 |
 {: caption="Plan details" caption-side="top"}

-For more information about the supported number of collections for Lite and Advanced plan instances, see [Discovery v1 pricing plans](/docs/discovery?topic=discovery-discovery-pricing-plans#advanced){: external} in the earlier version of the product documentation.

 ## Data source overview video
 {: #collections-video}